DE-cr/BSBmonCR/README.md

 ## Code Comments / Warnings

+* In several/most places, screen coordinates are hard-coded for a 128*64 display, not calculated to fit a screen with possibly differing dimensions.
 * There's minimal error handling in some cases.
-* HTTP handling is pragmatic, not polite.
+* In serving screenshots, HTTP handling is pragmatic, not polite.
-* In several/most places, screen coordinates are hard-coded for a 128*64 display, not calculated to fit a screen with possibly differing dimensions.